VirajShah21/Resumator/README.md

 -   :red_circle: Missing delete Skill
 -   :red_circle: Missing delete Education
 -   :red_circle: Missing delete Work Experience
--   :black_circle: Some entities may not have any doc comments
 -   :red_circle: Editing phone number does not do anything
--   :black_circle: Account entity should record phone number

 > **Key**
 >